A Prophecy of the First and Second Advent of Jesus Christ

 Let’s tie these Isaiah prophecies together.

 Isaiah 53 is a prophecy of Jesus Christ’s first coming (or first Advent).
-Everything that was foretold in chapter 53 of Isaiah has been fulfilled.
+It cannot be stressed enough that everything that was foretold in chapter 53 of Isaiah has been fulfilled.

-Isaiah 61:1-2 is Christ’s proclamation of His earthly ministry to all people.
-This ministry culminates as Jesus died on the cross as our Savior and resurrected as our Redeemer.
+Isaiah 61:1-2 is Christ’s proclamation of his earthly ministry to all people.
+This ministry culminates as Jesus died on the cross as our Savior and was resurrected as our Redeemer.

 Jesus is the Reason for the Season

 That’s my message this Christmas.
-The hope that is in me is that Jesus Christ has brought redemption.
+The hope that is in me is the redemption and saving grace found only in Jesus Christ.

 When the birth and the life of one man, Jesus, fulfilled hundreds of prophecies that were made centuries before his birth, it’s undeniable that my hope, my trust, and my faith is placed in him.